-I help unpublished authors prepare manuscripts for self-publishing or submission to agents and traditional publishers, and provide coaching and career support to authors at all levels.
+I help authors prepare manuscripts for self-publishing or submission to agents and traditional publishers, and provide coaching and career support to authors at all levels.
 I’m currently open to new clients.
 See my Reedsy profile.

 Rose edited A Key, an Egg, an Unfortunate Remark for me and they caught a number of problems that I hadn’t even conceived of.
 Super smart.
 Highly recommended.Harry Connolly, author of the Twenty Palaces series and the Great Way series

 - For a one-time discussion of your work or your professional challenges, or for regular one-hour writing coaching or career support sessions, over video call or text chat: $90/hour, plus $5 per 1000 words of manuscript if there’s a particular work you’d like to discuss.